maxenglander/www/_posts/2015-04-16-deployments-and-rollbacks-with-aws-and-python.md

 be found), the process for cleaning up is usually simple and invariable:
 `rm -r build/.*` or something similar.
 It is not usually necessary to track the names of files and folders produced during the build, because, as a rule, they are pre-determined by the build process.
-Traditional build tools are well-geared to handle these sorts of rules.
+Traditional build tools excel when constrained by these kinds of rules.

 Contrast this situation to an aborted cloud deploy.
-If, after launching a dozen new AWS instances, a subsequent stage fails, we are now in a position where we have to rollback (e.g. shutdown) those dozen instances.
+If, after launching a dozen new AWS instances, a subsequent stage fails, we are now in a position where we have to rollback (i.e. terminate) those dozen instances.
 Since we did not generate the unique identifiers for those instances, they must be tracked somewhere.